BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/4_0_Creating_Basic_Bitcoin_Transactions.md

-# Section Four: Creating Basic Bitcoin Transactions
+# Section Four: Sending Bitcoin Transactions

 This section describes three different methods for sending bitcoins to basic P2PKH addresses from the command line, using only the bitcoin-cli interface.